-In connection with the Mirador Project timeline extension referenced above, on February 23, 2007, the company implemented a restructuring of its Ecuador operations to reduce the number of its employees while still maintaining a core group of technical and professional staff.
-The company incurred severance expenses totalling approximately \$743,000 (\$US 631,000) during the quarter ended March 31, 2007 as a result of this restructuring.
+In connection with the Mirador Project timeline extension referenced above, the company implemented a restructuring of its Ecuador operations to reduce the number of its employees while still maintaining a core group of technical and professional staff.
+As a result, during the six months ended June 30, 2007, the company incurred severance expenses totalling approximately \$831,000 (\$U.S. 714,000).